British West Africa

-British West Africa was the collective name for British colonies in West Africa during the colonial period, either in the general geographical sense or the formal colonial administrative entity.
+British West Africa was the collective name for British settlements in West Africa during the colonial period, either in the general geographical sense or the formal colonial administrative entity.
 British West Africa as a colonial entity was originally officially known as Colony of Sierra Leone and its Dependencies, then British West African Territories and finally British West African Settlements.

 The United Kingdom held varying parts of these territories or the whole throughout the 19th century.
 From west to east, the colonies became the independent countries of The Gambia, Sierra Leone, Ghana and Nigeria.
 Until independence, Ghana was referred to as the Gold Coast.

 Historical jurisdiction

 British West Africa constituted during two periods (17 October 1821, until its first dissolution on 13 January 1850, and again 19 February 1866, until its final demise on 28 November 1888) as an administrative entity under a governor-in-chief (comparable in rank to a governor-general), an office vested in the governor of Sierra Leone (at Freetown).

 The other colonies originally included in the jurisdiction were the Gambia and the British Gold Coast (modern Ghana).
 Also western Nigeria, eastern Nigeria and northern Nigeria were included.

 Africa's present makeup includes Ghana, Sierra Leone, Gambia, Western Nigeria, Eastern Nigeria and Northern Nigeria.
 These countries and areas are artifacts of the post-colonial period, or what the Ghanaian writer Kwame Appiah dubs neo-colonialism.

 British West Africa was originally founded at the urging of the prominent abolitionist Fowell Buxton, who felt that ending the Atlantic slave trade required some level of British control of the coastline.
 Development was solely based on modernization, and autonomous educational systems were the first step to modernising indigenous culture.
 Cultures and interests of indigenous peoples were ignored.
-A new social order, as well as European influences within schools and local traditions, helped mould British West Africa's culture.
+A new social order, as well as European influences within schools and libraries and local traditions, helped mould British West Africa's culture.
 The British West African colonial school curriculum helped play a role in this.
 Local elites developed, with new values and philosophies, who changed the overall cultural development.

-In terms of social issues with British West Africa; sex and race usually conflicted each other (Carina E. Ray called it the "White Wife Problem").
-During British West Africa's history, interracial relations were frowned upon, and couples might be discriminated against.
-There were even certain policies that deported the wives of these relationships back to Britain and denied them access to any of these colonies.